Create a nano object, encapsulating a Socket, Dialers/Listeners and associated methods.

 and $listener_opt()

-will be available once dialers/listeners are attached to the object.
+once dialers/listeners are attached to the object.
+These methods get or apply

-These methods get or apply settings for all dialers or listeners equally.
+settings for all dialers or listeners equally.
+To get or apply settings for

-directly via $dialer[[2]]
+individual dialers/listeners, access them directly via $dialer[[2]]

 etc.